 Invest in a good pair of hiking shoes

 Don’t be cheap when it comes to shoes.
 For simple, flat trails with good clean paths, a good pair of walking or running shoes will be fine.
 I own a pair of Nike Free running shoes that work well on trails with little rock climbing.

-For some of the more difficult trails I would suggest a good pair of cross trainers or trail shoes.
-Merrell Moab 2 WP are a good choice.
-There are plenty of trails that follow or cross creeks and rivers and you want to keep your feet dry.
+For some of the more difficult trails, I would suggest a good pair of cross-trainers or trail shoes.
+Merrell Moab 2 WP is a good choice.
+There are plenty of trails that follow or cross creeks and rivers, and you want to keep your feet dry.
 Better safe than sorry.

 For those who want a real challenge and think a two-three day hiking trips are the best thing ever, open up the wallet a little more and go all out of a pair of Lowa Men’s Renegade GTX hiking boots.
 They are a little more costly but well worth it.

 I can’t say this enough, BRING PLENTY OF WATER!!
 Personal experience aside, be that inner boy scout (or girl scout) and be prepared.
 Fill your Camelbak with water and throw in a couple of extra water bottles just in case.
 I always run into hikers who ran out of water or who didn’t bring any.

 SNACKS SNACKS SNACKS

 Along with the extra water bottle or two, toss in some fruit or other healthy snack: a banana, orange, or energy bar for when you reach the top.
 Your legs will thank you on the way down for the extra energy and rest.